-Kyushu area also has way too many autumn-leaf viewing spots that we don’t have enough space to introduce them all to you here, so let us show you some of the best spots in Saga and Nagasaki.
+Japan's southern island of Kyushu has way too many autumn-leaf viewing spots to introduce them all to you here, so let us show you some of the best spots in Saga and Nagasaki.

 3. Mifuneyama Rakuen Park (Saga)

 Photo by Yuji Sakamoto [CC BY-SA 3.0], via Wikimedia CommonsMifuneyama Rakuen Park (御船山楽園), located in Takeo, Saga Prefecture, was built by the 28th lord of the Takeo Domain.
 The best spots offered by the park are Hyotan Pond, where you can view the reflection of Mifune-yama on the pond surface, and Furimuki-zaka.
 The best autumn-leaf viewing time is around mid-November.

 4. Kasuga Gorge (Saga)